EvanWashkow/manjaro-scripts/README.md

 ## General execution order
 1. After initial install, `arch-chroot` into the machine
+    1. Run Distrobution-specific scripts (`Distribution`)
+        * This will provide a baseline for the later scripts
-    1. Install Base (`Base/InstallBase.sh`)
+    2. Install Base (`Base/InstallBase.sh`)
-    2. Install Desktop of choice
+    3. Install Desktop of choice
 2. Reboot
 3. Setup Tier 1 components
     1. Change Keymap (`Keymap`)